Sajantoor/Maze-Of-The-Dead/README.md

 `mvn package`

+This generates a jar file located in the `target` directory.

 ### How to Run

 After following [how to build](#how-to-build), you can run the game by running the following command: